dukbong/sideProejct/README.md

 Reason for planning : The reason for creating this website is to solve the problem of taking a lot of time to process multiple languages.

+### Design Process
+Initially, the design involved receiving source code and an Excel file, where Korean text in the source code would be replaced with the corresponding entries in the Excel file.
+However, the current approach allows individuals to use their own database.
+The entire source code is compressed, and the server retrieves language codes from the database to convert Korean text in the source code into code snippets.

 The project consists of Front : React and Back : Spring boot.

 ## Issues